IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 The optional ``release`` parameter tells the Dataverse installation to immediately publish the dataset.
 If the parameter is changed to ``no``, the imported dataset will remain in ``DRAFT`` status.

 The file is a DDI xml file.
+A sample DDI xml file may be downloaded here: :download:`ddi_dataset.xml <../_static/api/ddi_dataset.xml>`

-DDI xml does not have a field that would correspond to Dataverse Subject field.
-Therefore importddi fill Subject field with "N/A".
-To update subject field one will need to run edit dataset metadata API :ref:`edit-dataset-metadata`
+DDI xml does not have a field that would correspond to Dataverse subject field.
+Therefore importddi fills subject field with ``N/A``.
+To update subject field one will need to run :ref:`edit-dataset-metadata-api` API

 .. code-block:: bash

   export API_TOKEN=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
   export SERVER_URL=https://demo.dataverse.org
+  export PERSISTENT_IDENTIFIER=doi:ZZ7/MOSEISLEYDB94

-  curl -H "X-Dataverse-key: $API_TOKEN" -X PUT $SERVER_URL/api/datasets/:persistentId/versions/:draft --upload-file subject-update-metadata.json
+  curl -H "X-Dataverse-key: $API_TOKEN" -X PUT $SERVER_URL/api/datasets/:persistentId/editMetadata/?persistentId=$PERSISTENT_IDENTIFIER&replace=true --upload-file subject-update-metadata.json

+A sample JSON file for edit subject metadata may be downloaded here: :download:`subject-update-metadata.json <../_static/api/subject-update-metadata.json>`

 .. warning::